1coderookie/BSB-LPB-LAN_EN/docs/chap06.md

 ---

 ## 6.3 Transmitting a Room Temperature
 By using an INF-message, a room temperature can be transmitted to the controller.
 Therefore you have to activate the function 'room influence' (e.g. parameter 750 for circuit 1, parameter 1050 for circuit 2) before.
 Write-access has to be granted for BSB-LAN.
 The room temperatures have to be sent regularly in a 'short' interval, like every one or two minutes.
+*Note: This parameter can't be queried.*

 The following parameters have to be used:
 - 10000 = heat circuit 1
 - 10001 = heat circuit 2